 There aren't any significant disadvantages of income protection as long as the policy has been set up to meet your specific requirements.
 The only time you might encounter problems is if the policy hasn't been created with enough foresight about potential future circumstances.
 With something such as self-employed income protection insurance, it's vital that you seek independent advice from a financial expert.
-To request a quote and to speak to an FCA approved adviser, please click here.

 Aside from making sure the policy is set up correctly from the outset, the only other disadvantage is the monthly premium you'll need to pay.